AMSC22-23/FFT-Carra-Ferrario-Gentile/zazam/README.md

 identificator.identify(sample.hash, result);
 ```
 ## Notes on performance
 The library works very well overall.
-As expected, the peak performances are reached with a good microphone and so a good sample quality.
+As expected, peak performances are reached with a good microphone and so a good sample quality.
 Moreover, the algorithm works the best with samples which are uniquely associatable to a certain song, rather then simple patterns which do not contain sensible variations in frequency domain.
 ## References
 The algorithm has been adapted from Joseph DeChicchis's paper 'A Music Identification Algorithm which Utilizes the Fourier
 Analysis of Audio Signals'.